 Therefore, they will show commitment to addressing some of the social and economic issues that concern their countries when striving for the long-term safety of the people living there.

 6. ESMT Global Women’s Scholarship

 ESMT wants a group of people as diverse as possible and strives to provide an inclusive environment for future business leaders to thrive.
 This amounts to up to 30% of tuition fees (€ 17,250).
 Applicants with underprivileged backgrounds can apply to this scholarship.
 While all aspects of diversity will be considered, applications from women for this scholarship are especially encouraged.

 7. Asian Women in Business Scholarship Fund (AWIB)

-Asian or Pacific Islander female college students are expected to apply for the opportunity provided by the AWIB organisation.
+Asian or Pacific Islander female college students are expected to apply for the opportunity provided by the AWIB organization.
 Such awards aim to help women who “have the qualities of being our next generation of leaders.”
-Scholarship sums differ, but range from $2,500 to $5,000.
+Scholarship sums differ but range from $2,500 to $5,000.
 Undergraduates who have completed at least one semester of full-time enrollment are eligible to apply.